thejackal360/OpenPelt-Public/paper.md

 Furthermore, traditional control theory is undergoing a revolution in light of developments in machine learning and artificial intelligence.
-In recent years, neural networks and even reinforcement learning algorithms have been applied to temperature controllers.
+In recent years, neural networks and even reinforcement learning algorithms have been applied to temperature controllers [@degrave2022magnetic].
 OpenPelt currently includes rudimentary support for developing such control algorithms.
 The repo contains an example randomized neural network test, which performs surprisingly well as a temperature controller.
 These capabilities in OpenPelt can enable future